srozb/mAIl/README.md

 * `extract-msg` for parsing .msg files
 * LangChain and Ollama for email classification using large language models (LLMs)

+## Benchmarking

+Benchmark scripts and results are located in the `benchmark/` directory.

+### Scripts

+The directory includes scripts to:

+1. Automatically run benchmarks across multiple models and datasets.
+2. Parse logs and generate a comprehensive markdown table summarizing the results.

+### Results
+Check the detailed benchmark results in [benchmark/benchmark.md](benchmark/benchmark.md).
+This document provides performance comparisons for different models, including classification accuracy and inference times.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.